France's Safran aims to topple U.S. rival as no.1 aerospace supplier

 The event comes days after conglomerate United Technologies completed its acquisition of Rockwell Collins and announced plans to split itself into three by 2020.

-Safran, which co-produces engines for narrowbody jets with General Electric (GE.N), said it was gearing up for a new cycle of research and development (R&D) partly driven by a new mid-market jet being studied by Boeing (BA.N), depending on whether it goes ahead.
+Safran, which co-produces engines for narrowbody jets with General Electric, said it was gearing up for a new cycle of research and development (R&D) partly driven by a new mid-market jet being studied by Boeing, depending on whether it goes ahead.

 It also pledged “targeted” R&D efforts at Zodiac and a 30 percent increase in broader research and technology spending as it laid out plans for better propulsion aircraft with more electrics and connected cabins, and wider use of 3D printing.